Docker

 The optional

-.
+--platformflag can be used to specify the platform of the image in caseFROMreferences a multi-platform image.
+For example,linux/amd64,linux/arm64, orwindows/amd64.
 By default, the target platform of the build request is used.
 Global build arguments can be used in the value of this flag, for example automatic platform ARGs allow you to force a stage to native build platform (), and use it to cross-compile to the target platform inside the stage.--platform=$BUILDPLATFORM

 RUN